damienmaguire/Tesla-Gen3-Charger/README.md

 Also added initial pinout for connector from logic board to phase modules.
 CAN bus runs at 500kbps

-29/09/18 : V1 design files released for the controller.
+29/09/18 : V1 design files released for the controller featuring Wifi access!.
 Completely untested.
 Educational use only.
 Do not blame me if you blow up yourself, your cat or car using this information!
 More information and prototype build and test coming soon.